Moedanilo/CHAT-APP/README.md

 This is a MERN stack Chat application.

+"Stay connected like never before with our peer-to-peer chat app!
+Whether you’re catching up with friends or sharing special moments with family, our app makes it seamless, secure, and fun.
+Enjoy unlimited text messaging and image sharing without any interruptions or limits.
+Built with privacy in mind, our peer-to-peer technology ensures your conversations stay between you and your loved ones.
+Dive into a new era of communication—fast, reliable, and truly personal.
+Start chatting today!"

-This app test API endpoints using postman.
+Tested app using postman to test and debug API endpoints.

-MongoDB was used for user database.
+MongoDB was used for user database with model schema made in JS model files.

 Using Bcrypt dependacy to hash passwords.

+Used JsonWebToken dependacy to create user tokens and pass for auth.

+Used cloudinary for media upload for chat and profile pic, then check for auth using token for user before processing any requests, ensuring security and auth access.

 **NOTE: Adding into README as I learn and create FULL STACK WEB APP**